nikhil27gargeya/nikhil27gargeya.github.io/dsalc.md

 So conceptually, an array is a container that stores values in a specific order, it is contiguously allocated and can be indexed to find an address in O(1).
 It has issues with insertions / deletions which requires shifting.

 Linked List: non continguous block of memory that stores a node containing a value and pointer to the next node.
 Nodes not necessarily have to have the same type of value.
 When implementing a linked list, sometimes there are sentinel nodes, which are dummy nodes added to both ends of the linked list and which head and tail always point to.
-Basically an empty list still contains the sentinels (head -> tail).
-Using sentinel nodes eliminates many edge cases when implementing linked list operations. ie. insertAtBeginning
+Basically an empty list still contains the sentinels (head sentinel -> tail sentinel).
+Without using sentinels, an empty list has no nodes, head and tail point to null.
+Using sentinel nodes eliminates many edge cases when implementing linked list operations. ie. insertAtBeginning with sentinel nodes, head may be null, so insertion requires a separate case for empty list: if head == null:

 runtimes:
 SLL (Singly Linked List) is where each node only has pointer to the successor element.